 💜 Increase your gratitude (so that the blessings are bigger than the obstacles)

 💜 And serve others through kindness

-All of this resulting in a positive mindset that will help you tackle any challenge to create a beautiful life filled with greater contentment and joy.
+All of this results in a positive mindset that will help you tackle any challenge to create a beautiful life filled with greater contentment and joy.

 The Joyful Living Toolbox includes over 200 more random acts of kindness and additional kindness suggestions with online resources.
 Plus compliment cards for your pay it forward movement.
-And that’s only a dozen or so pages.
 The toolbox is loaded with great tools and resources, 70 pages in all.
 So grab it now and get to work.

 How do you repay kindness?
 More ideas for paying it forward

 Volunteer for a local charity.
 Soup kitchens, Scout leader or PTA president, homeless shelters or food banks.
 There are so many options.
 Pick one and get started.
 What a great lesson for your kids too.